Dodgers rally with 5 runs in 7th and beat Padres 7-2 to clinch 11th NL West title in 12 years

 The Padres led 2-0 as Joe Musgrove pitched six shutout innings.

 But the Dodgers got to him in the seventh.
 Musgrove gave up a leadoff walk to Max Muncy.
-Smith followed with a 426-foot blast to center, tying the game at 2-2.
+Smith followed with a 426-foot blast to center, flipping his bat while tying the game at 2-2.
 It was the Dodgers’ first home run of the three-game series.

 Pinch-hitter Kiké Hernández singled and took second when Andy Pages reached on catcher’s interference by Kyle Higashioka.
-Shohei Ohtani singled and Hernández scored on an error, while Ohtani was safe at second on Fernando Tatis Jr.’s throwing error.
+Shohei Ohtani singled and Hernández scored and Ohtani was safe at second on Fernando Tatis Jr.’s throwing error.

 Pages and Ohtani scored on Mookie Betts’ single, making it 5-2.